GilbertEmodi/Kubernetes/README.md

 I used Amazon EKS, eksctl, Git, Docker, ECR to create a Kubernetes cluster and build the container image of the backend of an app to deploy.
 Key concepts include using Manifest files, Deployments and Services to get ready for a Kubernetes deployment.

-This project took me approximately 2 hours including documentation.
-The most challenging part was understanding the deployment manifest.
 My favourite part was also being able to set up manifests files and understand how they work together.

 ---

-## Part 3

-### Kubernetes cluster
+## Set-Up (Previous Steps)

-To set up today's project, I launched a Kubernetes cluster.
+In the previous sections, I launched a Kubernetes cluster.
 Steps I took to do this included granting the EC2 instance permissions with IAM, and installing the eksctl command line tool.
 I created the cluster using the "eksctl" create command.

 ### Backend code